Belle Lucia Flaunts Insane Figure In A Skimpy High-Cut Bodysuit

 Belle looked nothing short of gorgeous in a black garment that complemented her flawlessly fair skin.
 The one-piece was made of several types of fabric.
 Notably, the chest area and the lower portion of the suit were opaque to cover her privates, while the midsection was made of sheer material, adorned with narrow lines.
 The see-through fabric exposed a glimpse of her flat stomach.
 The piece had thin straps that clung to her shoulders, highlighting her slim arms.

-At the beginning of the short clip, Belle stood against a white wall, clad in her scanty attire.
-The area was bright and perfect for the shoot.
-She posed by popping her hip to the side with one of her hands on her hip.
-She then angled her body to face the camera, moving it from left to right.

-One part showed the babe standing upright and positioned her hands in front of her tummy as she sultrily gazed at the lens with her lips parted.
+One part showed the babe standing upright and positioning her hands in front of her tummy as she gazed at the lens with her lips parted.
 Her expression seemed to captivate several viewers.
 In the next part, she slightly changed her stance and placed both hands on her hips.

 For the occasion, Belle left her highlighted blond hair loose, parted to the side, and styled in soft waves.
-Its long strands hung over her right shoulder and let the rest of her locks fall on her back.
+Its long strands hung over her right shoulder and she let the rest of her locks fall on her back.
 She also ditched the accessories, ensuring all eyes were on her outfit.

 In the caption, Belle shared something about her choice of superhero costume.
 She also shared that her outfit came from PrettyLittleThing, tagging the brand in the post.